DefinitionBy Mayo Clinic staff

 Diarrhea describes loose, watery stools that occur more frequently than usual.
 You may also experience abdominal cramps and a greater volume of stool.
 Diarrhea varies in specific symptoms, severity and duration.

-Acute diarrhea usually lasts for a few days and is typically caused by an infection of some sort — caused by bacteria, viruses or parasites.
+Acute diarrhea usually lasts for a few days and is typically caused by a bacterial, viral or parasitic infection of some sort.

 Chronic diarrhea persists longer than does acute diarrhea, generally longer than three weeks.
 Chronic diarrhea can indicate a serious disorder, such as ulcerative colitis or Crohn's disease, or a less serious condition, such as irritable bowel syndrome.